 Okay this is another restaurant with a meat (mostly) menu, but there are some classic Asian vegetarian dishes here too if you’re in the mood for sifting.
 Cucumber and garlic, seaweed, mushrooms and Chinese cabbage, tofu with vegetables.
-It’s the kind of food you need to buy 3 or 4 small dishes and share them to really appreciate the meal and the prices allow you to do so.
+You need to buy 3 or 4 small dishes and share them to appreciate the meal and the prices allow you to do so.

 I like the atmosphere here.
 It has a lot of bricks and is cavern-like.
 I am partial to caverns.
 Much like Batman.
 Although unlike Batman I prefer not to dress in a rubber suit (other than on special occasions).
 I am partial to the food here too.
-The food is predominantly Middle-Eastern/Mediterranean influenced but there are dishes which have a distinct Indian flavor as well.
+The food is predominantly Middle-Eastern/Mediterranean influenced but there are dishes which have a distinct Indian flavor.

 So you find curry-fusion mains, Turkish breads, hummus and wraps, moussaka, sweet baklava desserts and exotic coffees.
-It’s really the kind of place you return to again and again and can sample something new each time.
+The place you return to again and again and sample something new each time.

-Try Bombay Karnabit, a very spicy (for Czech Republic) cauliflower stew or Kosa Forn Bil Gibna a Turkish cheese gratin with cherry tomatoes and zucchini — both are amazing and the kind of food you won’t find elsewhere in Brno (or the whole Czech Republic?)
+Try Bombay Karnabit, a spicy (for Czech Republic) cauliflower stew or Kosa Forn Bil Gibna a Turkish cheese gratin with cherry tomatoes and zucchini — both are amazing and food you won’t find elsewhere in Brno (or the whole Czech Republic?)

 Bricks/caverns/great vegetarian food.
-Really just some of my favourite things — and not that difficult to find after all.
+Just some of my favourite things — and not that difficult to find after all.